Kids Boxing in Bexley: Parent Guide

 For families in the Bexley area, finding a top-tier boxing facility nearby is crucial.
 While there are leisure centres and general fitness clubs, nothing compares to the authenticity and expertise of a dedicated boxing gym.

-Honour & Glory is located in Kidbrooke, which is a very straightforward journey from Bexley.
-Whether you are driving down the A2 or taking the train, the commute is short and absolutely worth it for the quality of coaching your child will receive.
-We have many members who travel from Bexley because they recognise the value of a proper boxing education.
+Honour & Glory is located in Kidbrooke.
+For many Bexley families, the practical test is simple: class time, parking, coaching and how your child feels in the room.
+We have members who come from Bexley because they want a proper boxing education rather than a generic activity slot.
 You can read more about our connection to the area on our Bexley area page.

 The Physical and Mental Benefits